Vero True Social is a social network to share pictures and other media. Find out if it’s worth trying it and how it works.

 What is obvious, however, is that this app is successful, at least for now, because it satisfies an urgent need for those who use social media: maintain control over their feed, keeping it in chronological order.

-Facebook, Twitter and Instagram have in fact an algorithm that presents posts NOT in chronological order but based on various factors including engagement of the followers.
-The point is that users do not like this system.
-There is no need for a new social network that allows you to share photos or videos or other material but there is a need for a social network to allow users to regain control over their feeds and Vero, promises to do this.
+Facebook, Twitter and Instagram have algorithms that don’t show content in chronological order but based on various factors including the engagement of the followers, and people DON’T it.
+It’s as simple as that.
+To be honest there is no really the need for a new social network that allows you to share photos or videos or other stuff, but there is a need for a social network to allow users to regain control over their feed, and Vero, promises to do just that.

 Vero was founded by the Lebanese billionaire Ayman Harir whose assets have been estimated at $ 1.3 billion by the magazine Forbes

-In addition to the idea of bringing the feed back in chronological order, the creators of True have promised to not allow advertising.
+In addition to the idea of bringing the feedback in chronological order, the creators of True have promised to not allow advertising.
 How, however, will they be able to finance the development of the App and maintain the infrastructure to keep everything running?
 The idea is to have the users pay a small fee each year.

 Another selling point for Vero is that they promise not to share our data with other companies, or in other words, not to earn money by selling our information to others.
-Hopefully they will keep their word also in this regard.
+Hopefully, they will keep their word also in this regard.